-senior lecturer in education; course leader for PGCE Citizenship Education, Canterbury Christ Church University; author, Teaching Citizenship Education: a radical approach
+retired course leader for PGCE Citizenship Education, Canterbury Christ Church University; author, Teaching Citizenship Education: a radical approach

 Ralph was a member of the working group which developed the Olympic Values Education Programme for the International Olympic Committee.
 His published research concerns the realities of school provision of citizenship education and factors which influence it, as well as the potential for social change which the subject presents.
-Ralph has spoken at a number of conferences in the UK and in Germany, Belgium, Poland, Portugal and Spain.
-He is also widely published in refereed journals and edited collections, and is the author of Teaching Citizenship Education: a radical approach.
+Ralph has spoken at conferences in the UK and in Germany, Belgium, Poland, Portugal and Spain.
+He is widely published in refereed journals and edited collections, and is the author of Teaching Citizenship Education: a radical approach.
 He and Dr Laila Nielsen have recently completed a comparative study which scrutinises opinions and insights of young people in Sweden and England concerning their perceptions of opportunities and barriers to political participation.

 Recently retired, Ralph continues to research and write, judge Debating Matters, watch non-league football, read detective fiction, and struggle to learn Swedish – but not simultaneously.